Nexiq Technologies’ Nexiq USB Link 2 (or the Nexiq 124032) is a follow-up to the much-acclaimed Nexiq USB Link 125032.

 So what software is it compatible with?

-- Virtually all the software that run diagnostic tests for large vehicles.
-Examples include CAT Electronic Technician, Detroit Diesel Diagnostic Link, Hino eXplorer, V-Mac Service Tools, Volvo PTT, Cummins Insite and VCAD Elite Mack among several others.
+- Virtually all the software that runs diagnostic tests for large vehicles.
+Examples include CAT Electronic Technician, Detroit Diesel Diagnostic Link, Hino eXplorer, V-Mac Service Tools, Volvo PTT, Cummins Insite, and VCAD Elite Mack, among several others.

-It also supports a number of Allison diagnostic software.
+- It also supports several Allison diagnostic software.

 With that software, you can diagnose the vehicle’s engine, instrument panels, ABS, transmission, and many other systems.
 You can run the Nexiq USB Link 2 on a PC or laptop.
 It is compatible with Windows XP and any later version, whether it is a 64-bit or 32-bit.

-This scan tool is one of the most practical in the diagnosis and repair of heavy-duty vehicles.
+This is one of the most practical scan tools in the diagnosis and repair of heavy-duty vehicles.
 Its array of functions proves that without a doubt.
 Here are the main ones:

-Well, it is not exactly a diagnostics tool but rather a hardware kit that can house diagnostics software.
+Well, it is not precisely a diagnostics tool but rather a hardware kit that can house diagnostics software.
 Basically, you need to install OEM diagnosis software before being able to run vehicle scans and tests.

-- Once you’ve fed it with the software, Nexiq USB Link 2 supports several protocols for diagnosis of heavy-duty vehicles.
+- Once you’ve fed it with the software, Nexiq USB Link 2 supports several protocols for the diagnosis of heavy-duty vehicles.

 - The most notable are 3 CAN, Fault-Tolerant CAN, Single Wire CAN, auto-bit rate detection for all CAN channels, ISO 15765, ISO 14230, J1587, J1708, J1850, J2534, ALDL, and ATEC 160.

 In short, you can diagnose pretty much anything in a vehicle’s onboard systems and body.

-With its flexible configurations, you can use the Nexiq USB Link 2 to quickly access a vehicle’s data.
+With its flexible configurations, you can use the Nexiq USB Link 2 to access a vehicle’s data quickly.
 After attaching to a diagnostic connector, it will retrieve reports that show fault areas.
 That makes it reliable for the repair and maintenance process.

 Furthermore, the ability to connect directly using USB reduces the amount of time needed for reprogramming.